SLA

 Synchronous SLA target for next replies (In seconds) – The maximum time allowed for an agent to reply to the last message from the customer in Chat channels (synchronous channels).

-SLA Breach Red Warning for first replies – Set the percentage number (without the % symbol) that will trigger an orange warning when the agent is close to breaching the SLA for the first response.
+SLA Breach Orange Warning for first replies – Defines the percentage threshold that triggers an orange warning when the agent is very close to breaching the SLA for the first response.

-SLA Breach Yellow Warning for first replies – Set the percentage number (without the % symbol) that will trigger a yellow warning when the agent is nearing the SLA breach for the first response.
+SLA Breach Yellow Warning for first replies – Defines the percentage threshold that triggers a yellow warning when the agent is approaching the SLA breach for the first response.

-SLA Breach Red Warning for next replies – Set the percentage number (without the % symbol) that will trigger an orange warning when the agent is close to breaching the SLA for the next response.
+SLA Breach Red Warning for next replies – Defines the percentage threshold that triggers a red warning when the agent is very close to breaching the SLA for the next response.

-SLA Breach Yellow Warning for next replies – Enter the percentage number (without the % symbol) that will trigger a yellow warning when the agent is nearing the SLA breach for the next response.
+SLA Breach Yellow Warning for next replies – Defines the percentage threshold that triggers a yellow warning when the agent is approaching the SLA breach for the next response.

 SLA settings in the specific channel override the general SLA settings.

-SLA target for first replies (In seconds) – The maximum time allowed for an agent to reply to initial conversations on this channel.
+SLA target for first replies (In seconds) – The maximum time allowed for an agent to reply to initial conversations in this channel.

-SLA target for next replies (In seconds) – The maximum time allowed for an agent to reply to the last message from the customer on this channel.
+SLA target for next replies (In seconds) – The maximum time allowed for an agent to reply to the last message from the customer in this channel.